 (iii) Nucleic acids for control of protein synthesis and overall embryonic development.

 Changes in these components during seed germination are described below:

 (ii) Carbohydrates: Insoluble carbohydrates like starch are the important reserve food of cereals in the endosperm.
-During germination, starch is hydrolysed first into maltose in the presence of α-amylase and β-amylase and then the maltose is converted into glucose by maltase.
-The glucose is absorbed by the scutellum, converted into soluble sucrose and transported to the growing embryonic axis.
+During germination, starch is hydrolyzed first into maltose in the presence of α-amylase and β-amylase and then the maltose is converted into glucose by maltase.
+The glucose is absorbed by the scutellum, converted into soluble sucrose, and transported to the growing embryonic axis.

 During germination, the embryonic axis secretes gibberellic acid into the aleurone layer which causes de novo synthesis of a-amylase.
 This enzyme is not found in un-germinated seeds.
 The removal of gibberellic acid during this period results in a rapid fall of α -amylase synthesis.
 The latter can be restored by supplying external gibberellic acid.
 The gibberellic acid-induced synthesis of α-amylase is countered by abscisic acid.
 In contrast to α-amylase, β-amylase is already present in the seed in an inactive form which gets activated during germination.
 The activity of the enzyme maltase is also regulated by gibberellic acid.